Students should be sure to meet with their advisor in the first few weeks of the semester to discuss your courses and degree program.

-Deborah Cohler, Graduate Coordinator
+Deborah Cohler, PhD, Graduate Coordinator

 Undergraduate Majors and Minors

-Last names A – C
+Last names A – D

-Last names D - H
+Last names E - M (Majors)

-Last names P - Z
+Last names M (Minors) - Z

 Students wishing to declare Women and Gender Studies as their major or minor should make an appointment with one of the undergraduate advisers.
 Before meeting with an adviser make sure to fill out page one of an advising form.
 Bring your unofficial transcripts and/or Academic Progress report, both available through your Student Center, to your first meeting.

 The documents on this website have been identified as having barriers to accessibility.
 The site owner is working to remedy these access barriers by September 2016.
 If you experience problems using this site/ the documents, contact firstname.lastname@example.org.